Forget truffles. Forget fois gras. Forget filet mignon.

 2 1-2 - 3 pounds of ground meat (I use a mixture of pork, veal and beef)

-about 1/3 of a large loaf of sturdy white Italian bread, preferably a day old
+a couple of slices of a large loaf of sturdy white Italian bread, preferably a day old, and trimmed of crusts

 about 1 cup milk